Skip to content

 Particularly in smaller companies where there are fewer opportunities to move up the career ladder, partnerships of this type offer less-skilled workers the chance to learn and expand their knowledge base.
 That’s good for individual growth and the company’s knowledge base as a whole.

-Make collaboration a practical value among your employees by holding people accountable for cooperation.
+Hold people accountable for cooperation and make collaboration a practical value among your employees.
 You can do this by encouraging people within departments to cross-train on tasks as often as possible.

 Consider helping workers build relationships between departments by offering in-house “internships” that allow them to work in another area of the company for a set period, say three to six months.